Applying under the Exceptional Medical or Social Needs Admission Rule

 There will always be a clerk to record the decision of the Panel.

 The Panel will decide, based on the evidence provided, whether or not a child’s application can be considered under this rule.

 The EMSAR Panel will consider applications on behalf of:

-- Community schools (where Buckinghamshire County Council is the admission authority)
+- Community schools (where we are the admission authority)

 - Other schools (such as Academies, Free, Foundation and Voluntary-Aided schools who are their own admission authority) where the school has asked the EMSAR Panel to make decisions on their behalf.